Original allocation: August 25, 1960.

 Original studios were located at 20 Central Ave. in Newark.

-Then, early in 1927, the station moved to 1270 AM and was forced to share time with Trenton station WAAT.
+Then, on April 14, 1927, the station moved to 1070 AM and was forced to share time with Trenton station WAAT.

-The FRC (Federal Radio Commission) gave him the option of moving his station out of Newark, so in the summer of 1927, WDWM moved to Asbury Park and contracted the station over to the Asbury Park Chamber Of Commerce.
+The FRC (Federal Radio Commission) then gave May the option of moving his station out of Newark, so in September 1927, WDWM moved to Asbury Park and contracted the station over to the Asbury Park Chamber Of Commerce.

 Their first temporary studios were located at Asbury Park's Isolation Hospital.

 In December 1927, permanent studios were established in the chamber of commerce building at 525 Bangs Ave.